WhiteaglePT/homebridge-meobox/README.md

   {
     "accessory": "MeoBox",
     "name": "Meo Box",
-    "ipAddress": "192.168.1.64",
+    "ip": "192.168.1.64",
+    "deviceId": "00000000-0000-0000-0000-000000000000"
   }
 ]
 ~~~

 The `accessory` must be `MeoBox` for the plugin to work.
 You can set the `name` parameter to anything you like.
-The `ipAddress` parameter should point to your Meo Box.
-You can find out what this is by heading to your router or by trying to find it on the box menu's.
+The `ip` parameter should point to your Meo Box, the "deviceId" (and IP) can be found on the box menu's by going to the last menu, last option - the deviceId is on the field "ID MEOBox".